This concludes those names on Launceston’s War memorial below are the men from or had a connection to ‘Lanson’ that are not on the memorial.

 On the night of 19 December 1941 the Cruiser ‘HMS Neptune’ ran into an uncharted minefield in the Mediterranean off Tripoli, and sank with the loss of 764 officers and men.
 Just one man was rescued by an Italian torpedo boat, after 5 days in the water.

 Thomas was reported as missing on January 1942 presumed dead.
 His body was never recovered but his name is commemorated on the Plymouth Naval memorial, Panel 59 Column 3.
 At the time of his death his mother was living at Hendra, Dunheved Road, Launceston.
 In his will he left £150 12s.
 3d. to Ellen Bray (Wife of Stanley Bray).

 William or Bill as he was known was born on the 27th of June 1914.
 His Mothers maiden name was Ball.
-He enlisted with the Duke of Cornwalls Light Infantry (Regimental No 5442008) as a Private.
+He was working on the railway as a Lengthman when he enlisted with the Duke of Cornwalls Light Infantry (Regimental No 5442008) as a Private.
 He was killed in action whilst attending the wounded at Normandy on the 27th of June 1944 (his birthday).
 His Mother at the time of his death was living at No. 8 Angel Hill and he was residing next door at No 9 with his wife Ethel.
 He is buried at the Bayeux War Cemetery, Bayeux, Departement du Calvados, Basse-Normandie, France, Plot: XXIV.
 E. 16.